 Historians often talk about ‘the archive of the feet’ or the idea of ‘psychogeography’ each of which can help us understand the people of the past by tracing their footsteps.
 There are excellent books about this idea such as those by Tim Ingold, and even better books that study a region in this way such as Tim Robinson’s Stones of Aran.
 But life in the past was far more watery than many such books recognise: before roads and rail, routes of trade and travel were often coastal rather than inland.
-And for anyone wanting to explore Britain’s history and geology in real depth, self-powered boats are wonderful tools.
+And for anyone wanting to explore unfrequented places and forgotten histories, self-powered boats are wonderful tools.
 They make places accessible, such as caves, shallows and rocky islands, where few other vessels can land:

-One of the great appeals of kayaks is that they make perfect floating wildlife hides: not just history and geology, but nature too is different when seen from small and silent boats.
-As a kayak floats by, otters don’t flee but stop and stare, even from a metre away:
+One of the great appeals of kayaks is that they make perfect floating wildlife hides: not just history & geology, but nature too is different when seen from small & silent boats.
+As a kayak floats by, otters don’t flee but stop & stare, even from a metre away:

-Dolphins encircle you like enemies in a war film (without the hostility):
+Dolphins encircle you like enemies in an old western (without the hostility):

 And sometimes the sky becomes so full of life that it’s impossible to focus on anything else: